 Maybe a promising small business idea struck you in the middle of the night.
 Or perhaps you’ve carefully mapped out your strategy and are just waiting for the right time to move.
-Whatever your reason for considering life as an entrepreneur, now could be the ideal time to start a small business.
+Whatever your reason for considering life as an entrepreneur, preparation is key!

 1. Begin with a single idea